DEFRA/ffc-grants-scoring-accept-tests/README.md

 # ffc-grants-scoring-accept-tests

-This repository contains the acceptance tests for the FFC Grants Scoring service which is located at https://github.com/DEFRA/ffc-grants-scoring.
+This repository contains the acceptance tests for the FFC Grants Scoring service located at https://github.com/DEFRA/ffc-grants-scoring.
 The repository is based on a CDP journey test suite, amended to run Jest tests against the REST API of the service.

 ## Local Development